Segmentation fault

 In computing, a segmentation fault (often shortened to segfault) or access violation is a failure condition raised by hardware with memory protection, notifying an operating system (OS) that the software has attempted to access a restricted area of memory (a memory access violation).
 On standard x86 computers, this is a form of general protection fault.
 The operating system kernel will, in response, usually perform some corrective action, generally passing the fault on to the offending process by sending the process a signal.
 Processes can in some cases install a custom signal handler, allowing them to recover on their own, but otherwise the OS default signal handler is used, generally causing abnormal termination of the process (a program crash), and sometimes a core dump.

-Segmentation faults are a common class of error in programs written in languages like C that provide low-level memory access and few to no safety checks.
-They arise primarily due to errors in use of pointers for virtual memory addressing, particularly illegal access.
+Segmentation faults are a common class of error in programs written in languages that support pointers that can be null, or that can be set to an arbitrary value, or that support arrays, and in which few to no memory checks are performed.
+They arise primarily due to errors in use of pointers for virtual memory addressing.
 Another type of memory access error is a bus error, which also has various causes, but is today much rarer; these occur primarily due to incorrect physical memory addressing, or due to misaligned memory access – these are memory references that the hardware cannot address, rather than references that a process is not allowed to address.

-Many programming languages have mechanisms designed to avoid segmentation faults and improve memory safety.
-For example, Rust employs an ownership-based model to ensure memory safety.
+Many programming languages have mechanisms designed to help programmers avoid using segmentation faults in their program and improve checking of hardware that has memory protection.
+For example, Rust employs an ownership-based model to try to ensure checking for memory safety.
 Other languages, such as Lisp and Java, employ garbage collection, which avoids certain classes of memory errors that could lead to segmentation faults.